 Fertilizer for ZZ Plant

 When it comes to fertilizer, it doesn’t mean a whole lot.
 They probably want to be fed about once or twice in the spring and summer and definitely not at all in the autumn and winter probably with half-strength fertilizer.

-You don’t want to over fertilize them.
-So for feeding the ZZ plants, you can feed them during its main growing period from August to April with a balanced liquid houseplant fertilizer (20-20-20) once in every two month.
+You don’t want to over-fertilize them.
+So for feeding the ZZ plants, you can feed them during their main growing period from August to April with a balanced liquid houseplant fertilizer (20-20-20) once every two months.